 Brian Mackenzie provides some nutritional advice on what and what not to eat.

 Skipping meals or reducing your calorie intake does not help control weight in the long term.
-It is important to eat at regular intervals, ideally every 3-5 hours, as this helps to keep blood sugar levels stable.
+It is essential to eat at regular intervals, ideally every 3-5 hours, as this helps to keep blood sugar levels stable.

 Most of us do not drink enough water.
-Symptoms of dehydration include dizziness, lack of concentration, irritability and headaches.
-Aim to drink 6-8 glasses of water a day and you will stay well hydrated.
+Symptoms of dehydration include dizziness, lack of concentration, irritability, and headaches.
+Aim to drink 6-8 glasses of water a day, and you will stay well hydrated.

 The butter versus margarine debate continues to rage.
 The best advice is not to eat a lot of either, but to eat a little of both.
 The best oil for cooking is Extra Virgin Olive Oil.
-It is not the cheapest but a little goes a long way.
+It is not the cheapest, but a little goes a long way.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Brian Mackenzie is a British Athletics level 4 performance coach and a coach tutor/assessor.
-He has been coaching sprint, middle distance and combined event athletes for the past 30+ years and has 45+ years experience as an endurance athlete.
+He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years of experience as an endurance athlete.